Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

 ------------------------------------------

 One of the key advantages of computational modeling is the ability to rapidly test different scenarios.
-For instance, we can change the stimulation pattern while keeping the same morphology and membrane properties:
+For instance, we can change the stimulation pattern while keeping the same morphology and biophysical properties:

 .. code-block:: python

     >>> model.load_stimuli('stim2')

-We can switch to a different membrane configuration while keeping the same morphology and stimulation pattern:
+We can switch to a different biophysical configuration while keeping the same morphology and stimulation pattern:

 .. code-block:: python

-    >>> model.load_membrane('config2')
+    >>> model.load_biophys('config2')

-It is also possible to apply the same membrane configuration to a different morphology.
+It is also possible to apply the same biophysical configuration to a different morphology.
-This is possible because the membrane properties are defined on the domain level, independent of the specific morphological structure.
+This is possible because the biophysical properties are defined on the domain level, independent of the specific morphological structure.
-Therefore, as long as the morphologies come from the same cell type and have the same domains, the membrane configuration can be applied to any of them.
+Therefore, as long as the morphologies come from the same cell type and have the same domains, the biophysical configuration can be applied to any of them.

 .. warning::